Italy’s Far-Right Victory Is a (Small) Win for Putin

 Next up for the global right are two elections of consequence.
 First, in October, Brazil’s right-wing president Jair Bolsonaro (who has also cozied up to Putin) faces former Brazilian President Luiz Inácio Lula da Silva.
 Then, in the U.S., the MAGA-dominated GOP is seeking to regain control of the U.S. Congress.

 That said, the U.S. contest is what the Putinist right is watching most closely.
 GOP leader Donald Trump’s softness on Russia is well-documented.
-More power to his party, which might enable them to oppose Biden initiatives in Ukraine, or help the GOP win the 2024 presidential election, would be the one real non-nuclear Hail Mary pass that Putin could hope for.
-The rise of Europe’s right can be of assistance to him in his current crisis.
+More power to his party, which might enable them to oppose Biden's initiatives in Ukraine, or help the GOP win the 2024 presidential election, would be the one real non-nuclear Hail Mary pass that Putin could hope for.
+The rise of Europe’s right can also help him in his current crisis.
 It gives him the first good news he has had since he began the current operations in Ukraine in February.
 It could ultimately breed dissent in the EU and NATO in ways that can only benefit Putin.

 That said, Trump’s reelection would be a true godsend for the Kremlin, a chance to re-sign up the most powerful nation on earth as a member of Team Putin at just the moment it might actually save the Russian dictator from reaping the full consequences of his signature strategic blunder, the military, humanitarian, economic and diplomatic catastrophe for Moscow that is the war in Ukraine.